 - Other causes of chronic pain have been systematically excluded

 - Chronic pain for more than six months

-Many cases of spinal disc degeneration are actually pain free.
+Many cases of spinal disc degeneration are pain-free.
 Only persistent pain caused by spinal disc degeneration backs up the decision for surgical intervention.
-This means that if a patient requests an artificial disc replacement, the back specialist will need to establish a through and complete medical history.
+This means that if a patient requests an artificial disc replacement, the back specialist will need to establish a thorough and complete medical history.

-For artificial disc replacement to be successful, the true cause of pain has to be accurately established.
+For artificial disc replacement to be successful, the true cause of the pain must be accurately established.